ryanirilli/weather/README.md

 ## Run locally

-Note:In order to run the appyou need to set your `FORECAST_API_KEY` environment variable.
+Note: In order to run the app you need to set your `FORECAST_API_KEY` environment variable.

 from the root directory